Peter554/pyimportparse/README.md

 # pyimportparse

-A rust crate to parse python imports (ignoring the rest of the code).
+A rust crate to parse python imports (while ignoring the rest of the code).

 Motivation:
 * For fun/interest.
-* Lack of other tool:
+* Lack of alternative tool:
   * Presently [RustPython/Parser](https://github.com/RustPython/Parser) does not support Python 3.12+.
   * Presently [Ruff Python Parser](https://github.com/astral-sh/ruff/tree/main/crates/ruff_python_parser) is not published publicly as a crate.

 Use with care.
-I've run the parser over the Django codebase and the results suggests that all imports were successfully parsed.
+I've run the parser over the Django codebase and the results suggest that all imports were successfully parsed.
 However, there could still be cases where the parser does not behave correctly.